“Heart of Glass”

 Verse–chorus with extended guitar coda

 The guitar sound at the center of “Purple Rain” derives much of its character from a chorus effect.
 This timbral effect splits the original signal into multiple copies, slightly detunes and delays them, then blends them back together.
-The result is a thicker, wider tone with a gentle wavering or shimmering quality that gives sustained notes motion and depth.
+The processed guitar signal produces a thicker, wider tone with a gentle wavering or shimmering quality that gives sustained notes motion and depth.
 Prince also relies on modulation effects more broadly, meaning processes that alter aspects of the sound, such as pitch, timing, or amplitude over time, using a repeating control pattern.
 The vocals also employ a prominent delay effect, in which the signal is repeated after a set interval to create an echo-like resonance, adding depth and space to the performance.

 “Purple Rain” began as a country-leaning instrumental intended for Fleetwood Mac singer Stevie Nicks, who received a ten-minute demo and declined after feeling overwhelmed by its scope.
 Prince later brought the song to a rehearsal session, where guitarist Wendy Melvoin introduced chord voicings that moved the music away from its country character.
 As the band played the song repeatedly over several hours, Prince reworked its structure and intensity.
 By the end of the session, the core composition and arrangement were largely in place.
 Prince later described the song’s imagery as apocalyptic and spiritual, associating the color purple with a sky filled with red and blue and framing the song as a meditation on faith, love, and guidance at the end of the world.
-Similar imagery had appeared earlier in his song “1999,” and the phrase itself was inspired by lyrics from America’s 1972 song “Ventura Highway.”
+Similar imagery had appeared earlier in his song “1999,” and the phrase "purple rain" was inspired by lyrics from America’s 1972 song “Ventura Highway.”